 STUDENTS ATTENDING CLASS ONLINE

-Students who cannot attend the face to face classes or those who are not invited to class for face-to-face sessions, will be invited for online class attendance via the TEAMS platform.
-Students will get a TEAMS MEETING INVITE for a specific time slot.
+Students who cannot attend the face-to-face classes or those who are not invited to class for face-to-face sessions, will be invited for online class attendance via the MS TEAMS platform.
+Students will get a MS TEAMS MEETING INVITE for a specific time slot.

-Students must attend these classes via personal laptop or computer from their residence and private accommodation, thus it may even be from a place off-campus.
+Students must attend these classes via personal laptop or computer from their residence and private accommodation; it may even be off-campus.
 Limited space is available for students without the appropriate equipment or connectivity to attend online classes from campus.
-Options which students can consider is HUMARGA areas in Neelsie, the central library, student study centre, and other general spaces.
+Options which students can consider are HUMARGA areas in Neelsie, the central library, student study centre, and other general spaces.
 Please keep in mind that the latter options will be limited according to the capacity regulation and official classes scheduled in the venues.

-Except for in Compute User Areas(CUA’s), no student is allowed to go and sit in lecture halls where a class room is not in use.
-It is a serious contravention of the protocol since the webroom booking system is part of the tracking procedure of usage and the method to ensure cleaning protocol is met.
-If such options exist, this will be co-ordinated by the lecturer for such options.
+No students are allowed to work in lecture halls not in use – with the exception of the Computer User Area.
+This is a serious contravention of the protocol, since the webroom booking system is part of the tracking procedure of usage and ensuring that cleaning protocols are met.

 Students sitting in general areas of faculty buildings must always adhere to general protocol.